Corentin-Vidick/P4-JSDogTraining/README.md

 ### New Site Users

-- #18 As a user I can view the main page so that I can navigate through the website.
+- #1 As a user I can view the main page so that I can navigate through the website.
-- #16 As a user I can view the articles' overview so that see if I am interested in something.
+- #2 As a user I can view the articles' overview so that I can see if I am interested in something.
+- #3 As a user I can view an article so that I can read the whole article and see the comments.
-- #12 As a user I can contact the admin so that they can answer my question.
+- #4 As a user I can contact the admin so that they can answer my question.
-- #14 As a user I can create an account so that I can log in and book a session / comment an article / create an account.
+- #5 As a user I can create an account so that I can log in and book a session / comment an article / create an account.

 ### Registered Site Users

-- #17 As a site user I can be notified of my actions so that I can know my action was successful.
+- #6 As a site user I can be notified of my actions so that I can know my action was successful.
+- #7 As a site user I can book a session so that my dog can be trained.
+- #8 As a site user I can view confirmation of my booking so that I write it down.
-- #23 As a site user I can view my bookings so that I can delete them if I want.
+- #9 As a site user I can view my bookings so that I can delete them if I want.
-- #15 As a site user I can delete a booking so that my session is cancelled.
+- #10 As a site user I can delete a booking so that my session is cancelled.
-- #8 As a site user I can add a comment so that I can comment on an article.
+- #11 As a site user I can add a comment so that I can comment on an article.
-- #6 As a site user I can create/read/update/delete my profile so that update my personal details.
+- #12 As a site user I can create/read/update/delete my profile so that update my personal details.
-- #5 As a site user I can log in/out so that access my account.
+- #13 As a site user I can log in/out so that access my account.
-- #1 As a site user I can click on an available slot so that I can book a class.
+- #14 As a site user I can click on an available slot so that I can book a class.

 ### Site Admin

-- #22 As a site administrator, I can view created profiles so that I can see users' information.
+- #15 As a site administrator, I can view created profiles so that I can see users' information.
-- #21 As a site administrator, I can delete booked sessions so that cancel a booking.
+- #16 As a site administrator, I can delete booked sessions so that cancel a booking.
-- #20 As a site administrator, I can view booked sessions so that I know how busy I am.
+- #17 As a site administrator, I can view booked sessions so that I know how busy I am.
-- #19 As a site administrator, I can create/read/update/delete sessions so that I can manage my week's program.
+- #18 As a site administrator, I can create/read/update/delete sessions so that I can manage my week's program.
-- #13 As a site administrator, I can view submitted contact forms so that I can answer their questions.
+- #19 As a site administrator, I can view submitted contact forms so that I can answer their questions.

 ## Features